-A. Faculty Participation in the Open Sessions of the Board of Trustees Meetings

-The University Faculty Council endorses continuation of the current arrangement by which the Co-Secretaries of the University Faculty Council present a report as a regular feature of the Board of Trustees agenda.
-Further, we urge that the Co-Secretaries participate in the Board's discussions, where appropriate, to insure that the Board be aware of the Faculty's position on such issues as may be of direct concern to the Faculty.
+A. Faculty Participation in the Open Sessions of the Board of Trustees Meetings The Co-Secretaries of the University Faculty Council present a report as a regular feature of the Board of Trustees agenda.
+The Board of Trustees may also hear from the leaders of faculty governance on the campus at which the meeting is held.
+The Co-Secretaries of the University Faculty Council also participate in the Board's discussions, where appropriate, to insure that the Board be aware of the Faculty's position on such issues as may be of direct concern to the Faculty.